Erfan-Khan-Dhrubo/project-7-Web-development/README.md

 ## Live Demo:

-Check out the live version of the Auction Gallery here: <a href="project-8-web-development" target="_blank">http://project-7-web-development.surge.sh</a>
+Check out the live version of the Auction Gallery here: <a href="https://project-7-web-development.netlify.app/" target="_blank"> Project 7 </a>

 ## A visual representation of my page.